 The new range includes a retro-style kettle, blender, stand mixer and two different sized toasters in a variety of bold and pastel colours.
 But with prices from around £99 for a two-slice toaster to around £379 for the stand mixer, they are not a cheap option.

 You can find the best kettles, blenders, stand mixers and toasters in your price range by visiting our reviews.

-If you're not a Which? member, you can unlock all our reviews for a £1 trial subscription to Which?.
+If you’re not a Which? member, you can try Which? to unlock all our reviews.

 Which? verdict on new Smeg range

 The new Smeg range made its debut at Milan Design Week earlier this month and is so new it’s not even been officially launched in the UK yet – that’s due to happen at Grand Designs Live in May.

 Smeg says its new appliances come after years of intensive research and feature the latest technology with ‘a selection of pretty pastel shades and beautiful curves’.

 Which? experts plan to try out some of the new products over the next few months.
 We also hope to send some of them to our labs for more rigorous lab testing.